stdlib-js/stdlib/tools/make/README.md

 .PHONY: beep-boop
 ```

 and does not include targets declared via variables.
-Excluded targets could be included by dumping the Makefile database `make -qp`, but such inclusion has a performance cost and is unnecessary due to the predominant use of `PHONY`.
+Excluded targets could be included by mining the Makefile database `make -qp`, but such inclusion has a performance cost and is unnecessary due to the predominant use of `PHONY`.

 <!-- <links> -->